-2025 Primary Election Endorsements
+2025 General Election Endorsements

 The Washington Multi-Family Housing Association (WMFHA), representing the interests of multi-family housing providers statewide, is pleased to announce its official endorsements for the upcoming primary election in Washington State.
 These endorsements are a result of a careful selection process that considers candidates' positions relevant to the multi-family housing industry and broader housing challenges.